daccukc/react-city-tours-dac-cu/Readme.txt

  b. after create it, copy: git remote add origin https://github.com/daccukc/react-city-tours-dac-cu.git
  c. issue the comand: git add .
  d. issue the command git commit -m "first commit"
- e. paste the git remote add origin https://github.com/daccukc/react-city-tours-dac-cu.git on the command prompt
+ e. paste the "git remote add origin https://github.com/daccukc/react-city-tours-dac-cu.git" on the command prompt
  f. issue: git push -u origin master this is saying how we want to push this.

  g. go to netlify and login as github account